PICdew/PIC-Projects-2/README.md

 **P6-SPI communication with an external EEPROM**

 In this project,SPI communication with an external EEPROM (25LC256) is done using PIC24FJ128GA010 and data write/read is achieved.

+**P7-Using power saving features of PIC24FJ128GA010**

+This source code makes the necessary setup to put PIC24F to sleep for 4 seconds whenever necessary and wakes it after 4 seconds to do some specific job